pitastrudl/wekanwiki/FAQ.md

 [readme]: https://github.com/wekan/wekan/blob/master/README.md
 [kanban]: https://en.wikipedia.org/wiki/Kanban_board

-This page is in progress, more team members will be added later.

 ## What is Wekan Team?
 Wekan team is small amount of contributors from around the world donating their free time .
 There is no benevolent dictator.
 Every Wekan team member is free to choose what to contribute and when.
 We can not force anybody to implement anything.